Infrastructure Improvements

 Our goal is to ensure these ponds remain a beautiful, sustainable feature of the park for years to come.
 We appreciate the community’s patience and support as we complete these important improvements.

-Updates will be shared as the project progresses.
+Updates will be shared below as the project progresses.

 The Berwyn Park District is committed to providing safe, enjoyable spaces for our community.
 As part of that commitment, we are installing new Perry Weather Systems at our athletic fields at Proksa Park and Freedom Park.